The Stalking of Laurie Show

 The Stalking of Laurie Show (also known by the title Rivals outside of the United States) is a 2000 made-for-TV movie that was directed by Norma Bailey.
 The movie is based on the true-life murder of Lancaster native Laurie Show.

 Plot

-Laurie Show was a naive and trusting sixteen year old girl (Jennifer Finnigan), that became entangled in the lives of Lisa Michelle Lambert (Marne Patterson) and her boyfriend Lawrence Yunkin.
-Laurie was initially befriended by Michelle, who later turned on her after Laurie was raped by Lawrence.
+Laurie Show was a naive and trusting sixteen year old girl (Jennifer Finnigan), that became entangled in the lives of Michelle Lambert (Marne Patterson) and her boyfriend Lawrence Yunkin.
+Laurie was initially befriended by Michelle, who later turned on her after Laurie was beaten up and raped by Lawrence.
 Believing that Laurie was lying about the rape and that she had pursued Lawrence, Michelle began harassing and stalking Laurie, often with the assistance of friends.
 This harassment culminated in Michelle murdering Laurie in her home with the help of her friend Tabitha Buck.
 Laurie's mother discovered the body and Michelle, Lawrence, and Tabitha were quickly arrested.
 Lawrence pleaded guilty and testified against the other two girls in exchange for a reduced sentence, with Michelle and Tabitha receiving life sentences without parole.